Beat-k/BEA/README.md

 #### *7.1 Symbolic Overflow Logic*

-Logical overflow — such as 1 \+ 1 exceeding a 1-bit binary register — does not yield a numeric result like ‘10’, but a symbolic result such as ⊕ (Fusion).
+Logical overflow — such as 1 \+ 1 exceeding a 1-bit binary register — does not yield a numeric result like '10', but a symbolic result such as ⊕ (Combust).
 This marks the transition from quantitative output to symbolic expression.

 #### *7.2 Explosion Event Mapping*